xynree/notes/books/About Face The Essentials of Interaction Design/3 - Interaction Details/16_Designing For Different Needs.md

 #### Leverage OS Accessibility tools

-- App shouldn't use keystroke sthat are already used by OS-level accessibility functions
+- App shouldn't use keystrokes that are already used by OS-level accessibility functions
 - App should work properly with accessibility features turned on
 - App should use standard API's for input and output when possible